 When you boil the bagels before baking, it gives the bagels a nice chewy texture that most people like in bagels.
 A friend asked me about steaming the bagels instead of boiling before baking and I was intrigued to try it out.
 Here’s what I’ve noticed:

-Taste and texture-wise, they are both soft and chewy.
+Taste and texture-wise, the steamed bagels seems chewier compared to the boiled version, but that could be because I didn’t boil mine for too long, only about 20-30 seconds.
 The boiled bagels seem to expand a bit bigger than the steamed bagels.

-USEFUL TIPS TO MAKE REALLY GOOD SOFT CHEWY BAGELS
+USEFUL TIPS TO MAKE GOOD SOFT CHEWY BAGELS

 1. USE BREAD FLOUR